The Vietnam Business Context

 Prove ROI in the first 30 days.
 Vietnamese business owners are pragmatic.
 Abstract promises of "digital maturity" don't land.
 Show a time saving, an error rate drop, or a cost reduction in the first month.

 Design for mobile-first.
+Vietnam has 78 million smartphone users (79% of the population) and mobile internet penetration of 72%.
 Most operational decisions in Vietnamese businesses happen on phones, not desktops.
-If your tool doesn't work well on a mid-range Android, it won't be adopted.
+If your tool doesn't work well on a mid-range Android (70% of the market, typically $150–$300 devices), it won't be adopted.

 Language and Locale Considerations